Omodayo/Election_Analysis/README.md

 # Election_Analysis
-Local election analysis using python
+Analysis of a local election result using python progamming language